 [00:22:14] I am this, I'm choosing this.
 So when you're down, you get this sense of being knocked down by life situations that can be very difficult.
 It's like having that transitional time to say, I choose to do these.
 I choose to practice this.
 I choose to focus on this regardless of what's happening out here.

 [00:22:37] Aneta: That makes sense.
-What are some of the other benefits that you see if people read the book and start practicing these four attitudes?
-What are some of the other benefits that they will experience just in life and maybe their relationships or even there with their relationship with themselves?
+What are some of the other benefits that you see if people read the book and they start practicing these four attitudes.
+What are some of the other benefits that they will experience just in life and maybe their relationships or even there with their relationship with self?

 [00:22:54] Sondra: Well, I think that it does open a state of curiosity, that word you like.
 And then we move into trustful surrender that we're doing our best.
 As you said, one of the ways to find trustful surrender is just surrendering to, I'm doing my best and you start to have more of a flow state on a continued basis.